Enjoy beautiful yarn that helps create beautiful lives with Darn Good Yarn

 So What Is the Yarn Like?

-I was curious enough about this company that I decided to buy two skeins for myself.
+I was curious enough about Darn Good Yarn that I decided to buy two skeins for myself.
 I did this also because I discovered they have an affiliate program, and I wanted to try the yarn before I signed up for affiliation.

 So first, a word of caution: this yarn is not cheap.
 It’s not eye-poppingly expensive, but you’re not likely to find deep discounts here.
 But consider the source of these yarns and remember that you’re not just purchasing yarn for yourself; you’re paying skilled artisans living wages and helping them and their families to live better lives.